intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 12. If, after a suitable period of time, any CONCERN positions remain, a formal vote of the RSAB is taken.
-If a majority of RSAB members vote to approve, the proposal is approved.
+If a majority of RSAB members vote YES, the proposal is approved.
 Otherwise, it is returned to the RSWG.
 In the case of a tie, the proposal is approved.